acionescu/event-bus/README.md

  * The application itself - maybe one component needs to notify another component of a certain event
  * A developer, for debugging and verification purposes
- * A sysadmin to monitor the correct functioning and performance of the application, or to detect security issues
+ * A sysadmin, to monitor the correct functioning and performance of the application, or to detect security issues
  * A product manager, in order to draw insight from user's behavior and the success of a certain feature or the app as a whole